coffee2code/single-category-permalink/readme.txt

 = () =
 * Fix: Replace use of deprecated (in WP 4.7) `_usort_terms_by_ID()` with `wp_list_sort()` for WP 4.7+.
+* Change: Change default redirect HTTP status code from 302 to 301.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.
 * Change: Enable more error output for unit tests.
 * Change: Update copyright date (2017).